 Wake Up, Billie Joe!

 “Wake Me Up When September Ends.”
-That Green Day track has been echoing in my head—Billie Joe Armstrong pouring out his pain, and somehow giving the rest of us a reminder: don’t lose months, don’t drift through seasons, don’t wait for life to shake you awake.
+That Green Day track’s been echoing in my head—Billie Joe Armstrong pouring out his pain, and somehow giving the rest of us a reminder: don’t lose months.
+Don’t drift through seasons.
+Don’t wait for life to shake you awake.

 Holidays, routines, rinse and repeat.
 Life doesn’t wait.
 One second everything’s normal, the next—bam—everything changes.
 Sometimes it’s beautiful.
 Sometimes it sucks.
 Both are part of the ride.

 You get a ticket and your brain screams, “F*ck the police!”
 Feel it.
-But don’t let it drag you down or waste your energy.
-Pay it if it makes sense, or contest it the right way if it doesn’t.
-Save that energy for things that actually matter.
+But don’t let it drag you down or steal your energy.
+Pay it if it makes sense.
+Fight it if it doesn’t.
+Either way, save your fire for what actually matters.

 So wake up.
 Move forward.
 Take risks.
 Laugh loud.
 Don’t let this cruel world dim your light.